modin-project/modin/docs/usage_guide/advanced_usage/modin_engines.rst

 MPI through unidist
 -------------------

-You can initialize MPI thought unidist engine with a specific number of CPUs (worker processes) to perform computation.
+You can initialize MPI through unidist engine with a specific number of CPUs (worker processes) to perform computation.

 .. code-block:: python